My trampoline in autumn and winter

 After a full summer of fun swimming in the EXIT Toys frame swimming pool, it is time to store the pool for autumn and winter.
-But how do you do this quickly and conveniently?
+This prevents (frost) damage to the liner and the frame.
+But how do you disassemble your frame pool quickly and conveniently?
 EXIT knows all about it:

 Following that final dive into the pool, it is time to empty, pack up and store it away in a dry place inside.
 Follow the EXIT step-by-step guide:

 Warning!
 Do you have a sand filter pump?
 This pump has a special stand for pumping the water out.
 Unscrew the cap on the drain to set the pump to the "drain" position.
 The water will be pumped out of the pool in no time!